 The collections at the Legion of Honor offer unique insight into the art historical, political, and social movements of the previous 4,000 years of human history.
 Holdings include European paintings, sculptures, and decorative arts; ancient art from the Mediterranean basin; and one of the nation’s largest repositories of works of art on paper.

 The Fine Arts Museums’ collection of European paintings is showcased throughout the elegant Beaux-Arts architecture of the Legion of Honor’s galleries.
 The Legion’s rich collection of more than 800 European paintings includes masterpieces from the 14th to the early 20th centuries.
-The...
+The approximately...
 View More

 Ancient Art has been an integral part of the Legion of Honor and the de Young since they were founded.
-Antiquities were considered essential to any museum in the early 20th century, and both M. H. de Young, founder of the de Young, and Alma Spreckels, founder of the Legion of Honor, furnished...
+Antiquities were considered essential to any museum in the early 20th century, and both M. H. de Young, founder of the de Young, and Alma Spreckels, founder of the Legion of Honor, furnished their...
 View More

 The Achenbach Foundation for Graphic Arts (AFGA) is the department responsible for the Fine Arts Museums’ collection of works of art on paper: prints, drawings, and artists’ books.
-Selections from the collection are exhibited in rotating exhibitions in specially designated galleries at the de...
+Selections from the collection are exhibited in rotating exhibitions in specially designated galleries at the de Young...
 View More

 The photography collection of the Fine Arts Museums of San Francisco spans the entire history of the medium, with particular strength in 19th-century American and European photography.
 The de Young accepted photographs into its collection during its earliest years, starting with documentary scenes...
 View More